-This is a place for you to find true delight for your homeschool.
-The kind of delight that comes when your children know that they really know something.
+This is a place for you to find true delight for your homeschool, faith, and home.

 A place where you’ll be encouraged to do the next right thing — and where you’ll find ideas to make that next step possible.